typomedia/gitti/README.md

 Manage `Git` repositories with ease via Webhooks.
 It's main purpose is to provide a simple way to update repositories on staging areas.

+Please be careful when using `gitti` in your environment.
+It's in an early development stage and not widely tested.
+Use it at your own risk!

 ## Usage

     gitti [command] [flags]